ImagingInformatics/machine-learning/SiiM2019/README.md

 Purpose:
 --
-These are the Jupyter notebooks covered on the Machine Learning 1 session at the Denver meeting.
-To run them you need Jupyter running on your computer.
-An easy way to do that is to install a Jupyter DOcker.
-To make things easier, there is a convenient SIIM docker that has Tensorflow / Keras / Jupyterlab provided.
+These are the Jupyter notebooks covered on the Machine Learning 1 session at the Denver SiiM annual meeting.
+To run they  need to in the Jupyter environment.
+This can be done on either a remote system or running locally on your computer.
+The next section shows how.

 Requirements:
 --